-Should I stay or should I go?
+Should I stay, or should I go?

-This raises one question: what do U.S. State Department Travel Advisories actually mean, and should you be worried about travel plans to a country that has one?
+This raises one question: what do U.S. State Department Travel Advisories actually mean, and should you really be worried about travel plans to a country that has one?

-The key with these advisories is to note them, read them and behave like a logical tourist.
+The key with these advisories is to note them, read them and then just behave like a logical tourist, if you decide to travel.
 The U.S. State Department Travel Advisories go like this…

 - Level 1: Exercise Normal Precaution.

 - Level 4: Do Not Travel.

 A level 1 from the US State Dept means that the destination is as safe as travel can ever be.
 There’s quite literally no “safer” level of destination.
 The simple call to exercise normal precautions means effectively that, you shouldn’t act like an oblivious tourist or do anything your parents wouldn’t be proud of.

 Read as: if you go out trying to buy drugs at 2AM, you’ll probably get robbed or worse.

 If you wear flashy jewelry for a night out in the worst part of town and start a fight, you guessed it again – you’ll probably get robbed.
 Think as logically while traveling as you do while taking care at home and you’ll be fine.